dineshreddynaredla/react-book-repo/patterns/hooks.md

 > Hooks are an upcoming feature that lets you use state and other React features without writing a class component - functions FTW.

-Hooks is the latest pattern and experimental feature that's better than sliced bread ;).
+Hooks is the latest pattern and an experimental feature that's supposedly better than sliced bread.
 Everyone used to go nuts over [Render props](/patterns/render-props.md) but now it's all hooks.

-They’re currently in React v16.8.0-alpha.0 so you can try them out already :)
+Hooks are currently in React v16.8.0-alpha.0 so you can try them out already :)

 ![](/assets/Screen Shot 2019-01-22 at 15.18.11.png)

-It's an upcoming feature, it's an alpha and still we can't wait to use it, so why is that?

 ## Problems Hooks are trying to address
+Every time something new comes out we get excited.
+We hope that this will finally be the solution to all our problems, so we use it, again and again and again.
+It's ketchup, it's the best thing since sliced bread.
+We've all been guilty of doing this at one time of another, abusing a pattern or paradigm and yes there has always been some truth to it that the used pattern has been limited.

+Below I will try to lay out all the different pain points that makes us see Hooks as this great thing.
+A word of caution though, even Hooks will have drawbacks, so use it where it makes sense.
+But now back to some bashing and raving how they way we used to build React apps were horrible;)

 There are many problems Hooks are trying to address and solve.
 Here is a list covering some of them:

 - **wrapper hell**, we all know the so called _wrapper hell_.
 Components are surrounded by layers of `providers`, `consumers`, `higher-order components`, `render props`, and other abstractions, exhausted yet? ;)